-SUBJECT: Recommendation for the Water Quality and Sustainability Account from the 3M Settlement
+SUBJECT: Water Quality and Sustainability Account, 3M Settlement

 The Minnesota Pollution Control Agency (MPCA) and Minnesota Department of Natural Resources (DNR), as co-trustees (the "Co-Trustees") of the Water Quality and Sustainability Account (the "Account"), requested that Minnesota State Board of Investment (SBI) invest the assets of the Account.
-Staff worked with the Co-Trustees to review different allocation models based on the risk tolerance and return objectives for the Account using its consultant's asset-liability models and capital market assumptions.
-The Commissioners of MPCA and DNR have approved the approach.
-Representatives of the MPCA, DNR, and SBI Staff have met, or are scheduled to meet, with members of the SBI and or their designees to brief them regarding the Account.
+Staff worked with the Co-Trustees to review different allocation models based on the risk tolerance and return objectives for the Account using its consultant's assetliability models and capital market assumptions.